Unlikely intersections and the Chabauty-Kim method over number fields: Introduction

 \subsection{Notation and plan of the paper}

 In section \ref{sec:AS-C}, we explain the relation between the application of the Ax--Schanuel theorem to questions on Chabauty's method over number fields.
 Although the main result is essentially a special case of results proved later in the paper, we give an independent exposition that involves none of the machinery from Kim's method.
 We hope this may be of independent interest, and provide an illustration of how unlikely intersection results imply finiteness of Chabauty--Kim sets.
 In section \ref{sec:CK}, we provide a brief re-cap on the Chabauty--Kim method over $\Q $ and over number fields.
 We also explain how the Chabauty--Kim method for $X/K$ is related to the Chabauty--Kim method for $\Res _{K|\Q }(X)/\Q $, where $\Res _{K|\Q }(X)$ denotes the Weil restriction of $X$ (following an analogous construction of Stix, in the context of the section conjecture, in \cite{stix2010trading}).
-In section \ref{sec:unalb}, we recall the explicit description of the $p$-adic iterated integrals which arise in Kim's method given in \cite{kim:chabauty}.
+In section \ref{universal_con}, we recall the explicit description of the $p$-adic iterated integrals (or more precisely, the unipotent connections) which arise in Kim's method given in \cite{kim:chabauty}.
 This enable us to reduce the unlikely intersection statement required to a statement about zeroes of iterated integrals.
 In section \ref{sec:the_beef}, we then prove the unlikely intersection result, following the strategy outlined above.
 In \ref{sec:complete}, we describe how to reduce the proof of finiteness of $\mathcal{X}(\mathcal{O}_K \otimes \mathbb{Z}_p )_{S,n}$ to specific inequalities for the dimension of (abelian) Galois cohomology groups.
-In section \ref{the_proof} we complete the proof of Theorem \ref{finiteness} by verifying these inequalities (the arguments are very similar to those in \cite{kim:siegel}, \cite{kim2010p}, \cite{kim:chabauty}, \cite{coates2010selmer} and \cite{ellenberg2017rational} - apart from a slightly different approach using a Theorem of Ihara in case (4) - but are included for completeness).
+In section \ref{the_proof} we complete the proof of Theorem \ref{finiteness} by verifying these inequalities.

 The following notation will be used throughout the paper.
 If $X$ is a rigid analytic space over $\Q _p $ with formal model $\mathcal{X}$, then, for any subscheme $Y$ of the special fibre $\mathcal{X}_{\mathbb{F}_p },$ we denote by $]Y[\subset X$ the \textit{tube} of $Y$ in the sense of Berthelot.
 This is a rigid analytic space whose $\Q _p $-points are exactly the $\Q _p$-points of $X$ which reduce to $Y(\mathbb{F}_p )$ modulo $p$.
 When $Y$ is an $\mathbb{F}_p $-point of $X$, we refer to $]Y[$ as a residue disk.
 If $X$ and $Y$ are rigid analytic spaces over $\Q _p$, and $X$ has a fixed formal model $\mathcal{X}$, a \textit{locally analytic} morphism $F:X(\Q _p )\to Y(\Q _p )$ will mean a morphism of sets which, for all residue disks $]b[$, $b\in \mathcal{X}(\mathbb{F}_p )$, has the property that $F|_{]b[ (\Q _p )}$ comes from a morphism of rigid analytic spaces $]b[\to Y$.We will often view such a morphism as a morphism of rigid analytic spaces